jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 59 Application of certain provisions relating to rules that control fishing
 Sections 2B, 32(2A), 71, and 86B(4A) apply to any rules in a plan that is notified after commencement.

+### Part 9 — Provisions relating to Local Government (Water Services) Act 2025

+### 60 Applicant may operate under section 124
+(1) A holder of a consent that is operating under section 124 may— (a) withdraw their application for a new consent; and (b) prepare a new application that complies with—
+    (i) a wastewater environmental performance standard; or (ii) a stormwater environmental performance standard; or (iii) an infrastructure design solution.
+(2) Despite the holder of the consent withdrawing their application under subclause (1)﻿(a),— (a) they may continue to operate under section 124; but (b) they must submit the new application within 6 months after the date of the withdrawal.

+### 61 Wastewater or stormwater environmental performance standard does not apply if applicant proceeds with unamended application
+A wastewater or stormwater environmental performance standard does not apply to an application for a resource consent for an activity associated with constructing or operating all or any part of a wastewater network or stormwater network if,—
+  (a) before the date on which the wastewater or stormwater environmental performance standard comes into force, the consent authority has decided under section 95 whether to give public or limited notification of the application; and
+  (b) the applicant has determined to proceed with the application without amending it to comply with the wastewater or stormwater environmental performance standard.

 ### 1 Title
 (1) This Act is the Resource Management Amendment Act 2003.